CALL

 Phone lines are open Monday to Friday, 9 am to 5.30 pm (excluding bank holidays).

-Please ensure you notify us within 30 days of your trip ending of any occurrence likely to give rise to a claim.
+Please make sure you notify us within 30 days of your trip ending of any occurrence likely to give rise to a claim.

 What to do before you make a claim